RetroReversing/retroReversing/pages/consoles/nes/Super-Mario-Bros.md

 The Reset Vector is called a "vector" because it acts as a pointer directing the CPU to the starting address in memory where it should begin executing code after a reset.
 The term is consistent with other types of vectors in computer architecture that serve similar purposes for different types of system events.

-The term **"Reset Vector"** refers to the memory location that the CPU is directed to when it undergoes a reset.
-The reason it's called a "vector" is due to the way computer architecture traditionally handles interrupts and resets.

 ## Super Mario Bros Reset Vector
 If you scroll all the way to the bottom of the [Disassembly](https://gist.github.com/1wErt3r/4048722) you will see a section that looks like the following:
 ```assembly